Bi-Coloured-Python-Rock-Snake/pgbackend/mixed-io.md

 greenhack better.
 However, greenlet is far more widely used and tested - by gevent, mainly.

+**Applied to django**

-Mixed I/O is a new approach to writing async code, but currently its best feature is that it can make django async!
+Mixed I/O is a new approach to writing async code, but currently its best feature has been that it can make django async.
 You take vanilla django, specify an async backend in the settings, and it just works.

-rough comparison greenlet use
+This is actually the repository of the async database backend for postgresql, the rest of the code just serving testing purposes.

+**Prior art: gevent and sqlalchemy**

+I haven't seen the described approach (mixed i/o) being used anywhere.
+Here I will compare it with other uses of greenlet I am aware of.

+Gevent is the closest in terms of approach.
+However, it uses greenlet to implement the concurrency, whereas "mixed i/o" - just as a bridge between the sync and async code.
+And it monkeypatches the standard library, which is no good.

+Sqlalchemy is close in terms of implementation.
+It also uses greenlet to bridge sync code to the async one, which lets it reuse the same codebase for its async API.
+However, it remains an implementation detail, no more.
+It is not visible outside: sqlalchemy provides an asynchronous API, in addition to the synchronous one, like any other async library would.
+This differs from the "mixed i/o" approach, when I can consume the same django API, only with the async I/O this time.